The

 - Output level control: This is less critical

-probably would use this device with an audio amplifier
+as you probably would use this device with an audio

 - Mode switches: Practically speaking, only the